Gemei/BlazorTrafficProcessor/README.md

 **NOTE: it is recommended to check "Other Binary" in your Burp History filter, this will allow you to see data returned by the application.**

 ### Using the Extension
-* All BlazorPack-enabled requests or responses will be highlighted as Cyan within the "Http History" tab in Burpsuite.
+* If you are using Long pooling, then all BlazorPack-enabled requests or responses will be highlighted as Cyan within the "Http History" tab in Burpsuite.
+* If you are using WebSockets, then only important BlazorPack functions will be highlighted as Cyan within the "WebSockets history" tab in Burpsuite.
 * The "BTP" request/response editor tab, which appears on each in-scope request or response that contains BlazorPack messages.
   * Clicking on this tab will convert the serialized data from BlazorPack to JSON.
   * After editing the JSON (either in Intercept or Repeater), click the "Raw" tab to re-serialize with your payloads